 Distribution for Children's Books

-When you upload your book for distribution at IngramSpark and CreateSpace you'll be asked to provide a lot of data: keywords, a book description, and author bio.
+When you upload your book for distribution at IngramSpark and Amazon you'll be asked to provide a lot of data: keywords, a book description, and author bio.
 Use my keyword/metadata cheat sheet to create these assets in the correct word counts.
 You'll also need this data for your ISBN records at Bowker.
 (Please buy your own block of 10 or more ISBNs.)

 Also, read my post on book distribution basics to figure out how you will get your book printed and in stores.
-I'm guessing you'll use Amazon CreateSpace for full-color paperbacks (they don't offer hardbacks) and IngramSpark for distribution everywhere else.
+I'm guessing you'll use Amazon for full-color paperbacks (they don't offer hardbacks) and IngramSpark for distribution everywhere else.
 You can also print hardcovers with IngramSpark.

 Enjoy the Journey!